tillitis/dev-tillitis/hugo/content/hw/_index.md

 `TOUCH_STATUS`

-#### TKey
+#### TK1

-The TKey core contains several functions, and acts as main hardware interface between firmware and TKey programs.
+The TK1 core contains several functions, and acts as main hardware interface between firmware and TKey programs.
 The core includes:

 - Read access to the 64 bit FPGA design name, expressed as ASCII